jfreeman812/QE-Tools/_docs/qe_logging/README.rst

 The default ``log_directory`` of 'logs' can be overridden if desired to have the logs placed in an alternate location.

+The default ``formatter`` can be overridden if desired by passing in an logging.Formatter instance.

 API Documentation
 ~~~~~~~~~~~~~~~~~